19hours/sg-statutes/Acts/Income Tax Act.md

 [24/2001]

-(2) Any person to whom this section applies shall, if the tax payable by him in respect of that year is attributable to income derived as a public entertainer, be allowed relief in respect of that year in the following manner:
+(2) Subject to subsection (2A), any person to whom this section applies shall, if the tax payable by him in respect of that year is attributable to income derived as a public entertainer, be allowed relief in respect of that year in the following manner:

 (a) where the only source of income in Singapore is such activity as a public entertainer, by reduction of the rate of tax to 15% on every dollar of the chargeable income;